jeromezero/panic/drafts/01-panic.md

 Louis expanded.
 He didn't appear to physically change, but his presence grew until he filled the room.

 His breath deepened and evened out.
 It was loud.
 The loudest thing in the trailer.
-The only other sound was the small voice coming through Tank's cellular phone.
+The only other sound was the small voice coming through Tank's phone.

 "Who gave you authorization to take him off the property?
 Jesus Christ, Halloran.
 The car is on the way, but do you have any idea how much trouble you are causing?
 They've been looking everywhere for this kid.
 Halloran?
 Can you hear me?
 Tank?
 Are you there?"